 After the cooking session, it was off to practise our food photography skills with Lucy.
 Lucy’s blog Capture by Lucy is a visual treat and she shared a wealth of knowledge with us all the while patiently answering our many queries.
 We practised styling fresh produce with flowers and cutlery and various light settings.

-By then we were famished and I was relieved that as we trooped in the large dining hall, we all needed a rest and those gorgeous aromas wafting around had us salivating.
+By then we were famished and I was relieved that as we trooped into the large dining hall, we all needed a rest and those gorgeous aromas wafting around had us salivating.
 So when the mains were served everything went quiet for a while as we hungrily wolfed down our food.
 It was a great opportunity to catch up with other bloggers between courses and I was glad to see so many familiar faces.
-It was nice to be finally able to put faces to names of all the bloggers I ‘meet’ almost daily in cyberspace.
+It was nice to be finally able to put faces to the names of all the bloggers I ‘meet’ almost daily in cyberspace.

 Lunch at River Cottage

-The beef ravioli was melt in your mouth delicious and was served with summer vegetables.
+The beef ravioli was melt-in-your-mouth delicious and was served with summer vegetables.
 I think we first ate with our eyes – what a pretty plate and the aromas floating around were thanks to the 36-hour slow cooking treatment given to the beef.
 Naturally, all the produce used came from the farm.
-Without a doubt, this is the best ever ravioli I have ever eaten – can’t get a better farm to fork plateful, I guess!
+Without a doubt, this is the best ever ravioli I have ever eaten – can’t get a better farm-to-fork plateful, I guess!
 For sides, we devoured slices of freshly baked bread and generous portions of chilli-garlic corn on the cob slathered with swirls of golden butter dripping off the sides, as it melted over the warm corn.
 Ummm utterly delightful.

 If that didn’t send me into a food induced coma of absolute happiness then maybe it was the gorgeous dessert that followed.
 Again brilliant plating, for the coffee flavoured ice cream (my absolute fav flavour – yay!) with crunchy salted caramel, served with meringue infused with delicate fennel, topped with juicy and moreish roasted damsons, crumble and finally slathered with runny honey.
 Passport to food heaven I say!